-\begin{itemize} \item For both ETGs and LTGs, the fraction of 3D misalignments ($>30^{\circ}$) increases slightly toward lower redshifts, driven by the build-up of long-lasting counter-rotating ($>150^{\circ}$) systems.
-By $z\approx0.1$, we find counter-rotating gas discs present in $\approx6\%$ of our sample.
+\begin{enumerate} \item For both ETGs and LTGs, the fraction of 3D misalignments ($>30^{\circ}$) increases slightly toward lower redshifts, driven by the build-up of long-lasting counter-rotating ($>150^{\circ}$) systems.
+By $z=0.1$, we find counter-rotating gas discs present in $\approx6$~per~cent of our sample.

-\item The majority of unstable misalignments ($[30^{\circ}-150^{\circ}]$) relax on short timescales, with median relaxation times of $t_{\rm{relax}}\approx0.5$~Gyr $\approx3.2\bar{t}_{\rm{dyn}}\approx1.4\bar{t}_{\rm{torque}}$.
+\item The majority of unstable misalignments relax on short timescales, with median relaxation times of $t_{\rm{relax}}\approx0.5$~Gyr $\approx3.2\bar{t}_{\rm{dyn}}\approx1.4\bar{t}_{\rm{torque}}$.
 These indicate the majority of unstable misalignments do not experience significantly enhanced relaxation timescales of $\sim20\bar{t}_{\rm{dyn}}$ due to continued smooth accretion, as suggested by \citet{DavisBureau2016} to explain the shape of the ETG misalignment distribution at $z\sim0.1$.

 \item ETGs take $\approx1.3$ longer to relax compared to LTGs.
 However, accounting for differences in dynamical timescales and mass distributions between morphologies, ETGs show no significant preference over LTGs toward longer-lived unstable misalignments.